fmu-zwiers-ecuador/BEAMNode_Prototype1/scripts/node/json_format.md

 {
   "node_id": "node_id",
   "sensor": "sensor_used",
+  "enabled" : [true/false], ---- Boolean value, dictates whether sensor is enabled "frequency" : [int minutes] ---- Dictates how often the sensor is run, in minutes
   ## Next step will vary depending on sensor used, keep syntax ('{}'s and '[]'s) consistent. ##
   "records" : [
     {